Skip to main content

 2. Records the end time and reason ("auto-ended") in the maintenance history

-You can also end a maintenance window early by clicking End Now from the maintenance detail view.
-Alerts that are still in a firing condition will resume normal notification behavior.
+You can also end a window early by clicking End Now from its detail view.

 For indefinite mutes (no end time), you must end them manually.

-One-time maintenance windows (above) create alert instances but suppress notifications.
-Recurring schedules go further — they prevent alert instances from being created entirely.
-Both approaches suppress paging; recurring schedules leave no alert artifact to review afterward.
+Manual mutes and scheduled maintenance windows create alert instances but suppress notifications, leaving an audit trail of what occurred.
+Recurring schedules go further — they prevent alert instances from being created at all and resolve in-progress alerts at window-open.
+Both approaches suppress paging; recurring schedules leave no alert artifact to review afterward, which is by design for repeating administrative windows where you don't want a perpetually growing audit trail.

 Creating a Recurring Schedule